 Resources

-- Key Points on Duke's proposal
+- Key Points of Duke's plan for homes

 - 17 Solar Companies Appeal to Governor Cooper